August 21, 2017

 We know 9th grade is the most important year.
 If we can hold them and have them be successful by the end of 9th grade, we know that we have them for the long haul, and they will graduate on time.”

 DeAngelis knew her school was in trouble and needed to restructure how it educated students.
 As New Dorp High School reorganized into a SLC and reconfigured its curriculum, the leadership team brought in and combined the benefits of IO Classroom, IO Insights and IO Assessment to help provide the staff with the tools to manage and assess student data and to identify improvement opportunities for both students and teachers alike.
-By creating insights out of the data on students’ performance and integrating tools to personalize learning and communicate progress, teachers were able to improve attendance rates, graduation rates and student performance—making a real, measureable difference that benefits students for the rest of their lives.
+By creating insights out of the data on students’ performance and integrating tools to personalize learning and communicate progress, teachers were able to improve attendance rates, graduation rates and student performance—making a real, measurable difference that benefits students for the rest of their lives.
 In the end, DeAngelis summed it up best by saying, “If I told my staff tomorrow that I was taking away IO Education, they would lose their minds.”